manishdhakal/manishdhakal.github.io/_pages/about.md

 <b>CV/NLP</b>

-Manish Dhakal is a graduate student at Georgia State University, supervised by Dr. <a alt="dr_ding" href="https://ding1.com">Yi Ding</a> and Dr. <a alt="dr_raj" href="https://tinman.cs.gsu.edu/~raj/">Raj Sunderraman</a>.
+Manish Dhakal is a graduate student at Georgia State University, supervised by Dr. Yi Ding and Dr. Raj Sunderraman.
 He works as a Graduate Research Assistant (GRA) in the computer science department, specializing in applying artificial intelligence and deep learning to computer vision and natural language processing research.